(You have options in perusing this page: see my Power Browsing advice.)

 (Return to Table of Contents)

 Finally, I install any remaining large software packages I need...
 Libre Office, email client, etc. After this, doing disk images becomes a slower process, eating up much bigger chunks of storage.
-One of the joys of Libfre Office is that you really don't need to back up that system software.
+One of the joys of Libre Office is that you really don't need to back up that system software.
 I might keep a copy of the setup file, in case I don't like a future release of the suite, but it installs quickly and easily.
 If you are using Microsoft's "Office", and have to rebuild your system on a new drive after a disk crash, even if you have a Microsoft-supplied CD with the setup software on it, you may encounter difficulties.

 In some cases you will also want to put old documents and other data (photos, databases, etc) on your machine, and this is the time to do it.